cpustejovsky/learnAndUnderstandNodeJS/README.md

 ## Conceptual Aside
 ### Addresses and Ports
-**Port:** Once a computr receives a packet, how it knows what program to send it to.
+**Port:** Once a computer receives a packet, how it knows what program to send it to.
 When a program is set up on the OS to receive packets from a particular port, it is said that the program is 'listening' to that port.

 ### HTTP